-Many of the Bedouin pearl divers, still dive but again it is as an attraction for tourists.
+Many of the Bedouin pearl divers, still dive but again it is an attraction for tourists.

 In the UAE many of the Bedouin people have stopped leading a rural or nomadic life and have integrated into the urban society.

-Today there are about 180,000 Bedouin in the UAE most from the Rwala, Dhafir and Baqqarah tribes.
+Today there is about 180,000 Bedouin in the UAE most from the Rwala, Dhafir and Baqqarah tribes.

 Camels have always been an integral part of Bedouin society in the UAE, today you can see camel races in winter and sample camel milk.

 The Bedouin people may still live in the traditional tents although many have moved into permanent structures.
 To survive financially many Bedouin now take on salaried work in the urban areas as well.
 The Bedouin society in the UAE is Sunni Muslim and they speak the Badawi language.